darellanodev/gif-tower-defense/README.md

 - Others:

+  - [ ] Decrease Enemy class size extracting other classes from it.
+    - [x] EnemyAnimator
   - [ ] Test other maps with different end tiles positions to implement (with tests) the remaining endings
   - [ ] Extract variables and functions from main.ts to Game class
-- [ ] Menu to allow the user to select a desired level to play.
-Replace old player names with other nicknames
-- [ ] Level editor

 - Detected bugs:

   - [ ] When Game Over towers continue increasing damage bar of enemies.
   - [ ] When an Enemy is freezed and is near to move, if it collides with other magic ice ball the timer dont increment.
 Idea: make a balloon indicating the time in seconds over the enemy indicating the freezed time.
   - [ ] Explosion enemy particles never goes down

 ## Resources